fluxionary/minetest-debuggery/README.md

   detaches the target from its parent.

-* `/count_objects`
+* `/count_entities`

-  prints counts of all types of objects currently active. example output:
+  prints counts of all types of entities currently active. example output:
   ```
   petz:calf = 5